Great Coxwell Barn

 Visiting Great Coxwell

 The barn stands at the extreme edge of the village, on Hollow Way, a lane leading towards Coleshill.
 There is a small layby in front of the barn, with room for perhaps 5 or 6 cars.
-Though the National Trust website suggests an admission fee of £1.50 (current in 2013), the barn has been open to the elements every time I have visited, with an honesty box for admission.
+The barn has been open to the elements every time I have visited, with an honesty box for admission.
 There is a very useful guide to the barn's history and construction - again, on an honesty basis.
 At the opposite end of the village is the very pretty parish church, which deserves a short visit.

 About Great Coxwell Barn